Helpico/Helpico/README.md

 ## Current Primary Focus: "Kotya Motya" - Playful Learning That Heals

-"Kotya Motya" is an innovative non-profit initiative by the **"Foundation for the Development of the Ukrainian Language on the Internet."**
+"Kotya Motya" is an innovative non-profit initiative.
+As an educator, programmer, father of many, and an IDP myself, I created this complete educational product without investment, driven by the urgent need during wartime.

 *   **Impact:** Building mental health resilience, fostering academic engagement, and strengthening Ukrainian cultural identity.
 *   **Stage:** Built upon **three years of dedicated MVP development**, Kotya Motya is now poised for scaling and broader impact with community and partner support.